 So, should you insist on “xiàzài” even if everybody you know say “xiàzǎi”?

-For me, the answer is obviously “no”.
+For me, the answer is a clear “no”.
 I’m much more interested in what people actually say.
-The only case where you would care about something like this is if you deal with test preparation or any other situation where being right is important.
+The only case where you would care about something like this is if you deal with test preparation or any other situation where being officially correct is important.

 For example, over at Skritter, we try to adhere to the standard for the simple reason that it would be next to impossible to decide which version to use if we can only choose one; research would have to be done on each individual word!
 Also, you might still get points deducted for saying or writing “xiàzǎi” on an exam, but if you write “xiàzài” and lose points, the government has your back.

-I realise that I haven’t helped you solve this problem, but I hope I have given you a few things to think about and a less secure idea of what “correct” language actually means.
+I realise that I merely explained the problem, but haven’t helped you solve it, but I hope I have given you a few things to think about and a less secure idea of what “correct” language actually means.
 I didn’t do that to be mean, but to help you relax a bit and obsess less about always following a standard.

 Naturally, I don’t want students to stop trying to produce grammatical sentences and pronounce Mandarin well.
 Native speakers have had a life time to learn their language and they can do what they want; it’s their language after all.
-If you barge in with your home-made grammar and pronunciation, that won’t work.
+If you barge in with your home-made grammar and pronunciation, that will just make it harder to communicate.

 Don’t be so sure